Exploring Maasai Mara: Kenya’s Iconic Wildlife Haven

 Maasai Mara is administered by the Narok County government.
 The more visited eastern part of the park known as the Maasai Mara National Reserve is managed by the Narok County Council.
 The Mara Triangle in the western part is managed by the Trans-Mara county council, which has contracted management to the Mara Conservancy.

-What to See in Masai Mara National Park.
+What to See in Masai Mara National Reserve.

 The exceptional populations of lions, leopards, cheetahs, and elephant, and the annual migration of wildebeest, zebra, Thomson’s gazelle, and other antelope, to and from the Serengeti every year is known as the Great Migration.